This is one of my favorite months to visit the farmers market because all of the things I love (well, almost all of them!) are ripe for the picking.

 Health benefits: Vitamins A and K

-What to look for: Select beet greens that are a bright, deep green and fresh looking.
+What to look for: Select beet greens that are bright, deep green, and fresh looking.
 They should not be wilted and limp.

 Tip: When you get your beet greens home, give them a good rinse before chopping them into bite-sized pieces.
 I like them steamed with a squirt of vinegar.
 They are delicious with a serving of fresh fish.

 Health benefits: Antioxidants, fiber, folate, anti-inflammatory, vitamins C, K, and E